The safest, most effective therapies for optimal health!

 After much intensive research, years of personal experimentation, plus many discussions with customers and coaching clients, I came to this conclusion, which may seem quite radical to you.

-PHOTO ABOVE: For countless generations the African Masai have thrived on a diet exclusively of meat, milk and blood from their cattle.
+PHOTO ABOVE: For countless generations the African Masai have thrived on a diet exclusively of meat, RAW milk and blood from their cattle.

 Note the dryness and barren quality of their environment.
 No plant foods edible for humans to be seen.